davidgruebl/custom-keyboard-layout/README.md

 custom-keyboard-layout
 ======================

 My custom keyboard layout.
-QWERTZ - US based - umlaut compatible.
+QWERTY - US based - umlaut compatible.
 Made for German Developers.

 Just drop the `*.keylayout` file in the `~/Library/Keyboard Layouts` or `/Library/Keyboard Layouts` and log out an in again.